rbbarbosa/Petit/exercises/ex1_lexical_analysis.md

     %%
     [0-9]+                      { printf("NATURAL\n"); }

-This _lex_ specification matches sequences of digits, found in the input text, and the corresponding action is to print the word ``NATURAL`` each time.
+This _lex_ specification matches natural numbers, found in the input text, and the corresponding action is to print the word ``NATURAL`` each time.
 Any other unspecified patterns are directly copied to the output without modification.

 We can add a rule for decimal numerals: